Alexandre Dumas: Career

-While working for Louis-Philippe, Dumas began writing articles for magazines and plays for the theatre.
-As an adult, he used his slave grandmother's surname of Dumas, as his father had done as an adult.
+While working for Louis-Philippe, Alexandre Dumas began writing articles for magazines and plays for the theatre.
+As an adult, he used the surname of Dumas, as his father had done as an adult.
 His first play, Henry III and His Court, produced in 1829 when he was 27 years old, met with acclaim.
-The next year, his second play, Christine, was equally popular.
+His second play, Christine, was equally popular the next year.
 These successes gave him sufficient income to write full-time.

 In 1830, Dumas participated in the Revolution that ousted Charles X and replaced him with Dumas's former employer, the Duke of Orléans, who ruled as Louis-Philippe, the Citizen King.
 Until the mid-1830s, life in France remained unsettled, with sporadic riots by disgruntled Republicans and impoverished urban workers seeking change.
-As life slowly returned to normal, the nation began to industrialise.
+As life slowly returned to normal, the nation began to industrialize.
 An improving economy combined with the end of press censorship made the times rewarding for Alexandre Dumas's literary skills.

 After writing additional successful plays, Dumas switched to writing novels.
-Although attracted to an extravagant lifestyle and always spending more than he earned, Dumas proved to be an astute marketer.
-As newspapers were publishing many serial novels.
-His first serial novel was La Comtesse de Salisbury; Édouard III (July-September 1836).
-In 1838, Dumas rewrote one of his plays as a successful serial novel, Le Capitaine Paul.
+Although attracted to an extravagant lifestyle and always spending more than he earned, Dumas proved to be an astute marketing strategist and writer.
+As newspapers were publishing many serial novels, he began producing these.
+His first serial novel was La Comtesse de Salisbury; Édouard III (July–September 1836).
+In 1838, Dumas rewrote one of his plays as a successful serial historical novel, Le Capitaine Paul ('Captain Paul'), partly based on the life of the Scottish-American naval officer John Paul Jones.

 He founded a production studio, staffed with writers who turned out hundreds of stories, all subject to his personal direction, editing, and additions.
 From 1839 to 1841, Dumas, with the assistance of several friends, compiled Celebrated Crimes, an eight-volume collection of essays on famous criminals and crimes from European history.
 He featured Beatrice Cenci, Martin Guerre, Cesare and Lucrezia Borgia, as well as more recent events and criminals, including the cases of the alleged murderers Karl Ludwig Sand and Antoine François Desrues, who were executed.
 Dumas collaborated with Augustin Grisier, his fencing master, in his 1840 novel, The Fencing Master.
 The story is written as Grisier's account of how he came to witness the events of the Decembrist revolt in Russia.
 The novel was eventually banned in Russia by Czar Nicholas I, and Dumas was prohibited from visiting the country until after the Czar's death.
 Dumas refers to Grisier with great respect in The Count of Monte Cristo, The Corsican Brothers, and in his memoirs.